|

 Most of us spend hours scrubbing the house spotless, planning a perfectly well-balanced menu, and making sure there are fresh towels in the linen closet.

-It’s always fun to host but it can also feel like a bit of a whirlwind.
+It’s a beautiful gift to host but it can also feel like a bit of a whirlwind.

 Then as your guests pull out of the driveway it’s like a slow exhale.